joaomateuus/react-guide/2-ReactState&Events/9-passing_data_child_to_parent.md

 <br>

 ## How does it works ?
-### We can replicate the event listener pattern, as we saw we set an onChange that will be listening the user input.
+### We can replicate the event listener pattern, as we set an onChange that will be listening the user input.
 Looking in this way we can set a prop to parent from child that point to a function that we deal with the value in the parent.
 ### And in the child you receive this function as props and call it passing the value as a parameter, when the function its executed in the child it will triger in the parent and you can manipulate the value that you received as an argument

 * ### Parent